prabal-pratap-singh/FastAPI-assesment-for-Steeleye/README.md

 ## Test2 - Single trade
 In this test the user will provide an input **trade_Id** to our FastAPI and then it will return the trade which has same trade_id.
 ### approach
-We will iterate through all the dictionary and in dictionary will we check if the attribute **trade_id** is equal to the given Id then we will return the Trade.
+We will iterate through all the trade and in trade will we check if the attribute **trade_id** is equal to the given Id then we will return the Trade.
 if Trade_id didn't match with any trade then it will return Data not found.
 ```python
 @app.get("/single-trade/{id}") # find single trade using its tardeId